-For those who have experienced shopping in Japan, have you ever been lured by the dark blue elegant bottles of Kose Medicated Sekkisei?
-They were always placed prominently on the shelves, and bundled with great discounts.
+Have you ever been lured by the dark blue elegant bottles of Kose Medicated Sekkisei when shopping in Japan?
+They were always prominently displayed on the shelves, and bundled with great discounts.

 Although Kose was not on my Japan-must-buy list, I thought I had to get a product from this brand.
 After some thoughts, I bought a day lotion – Kose Medicated Sekkisei Day Essence SPF 25.